 Protect your investment and watch out for the signs that indicate a possible scam:

-- Changing/increasing costs.
 This is a tough one.
-Once a roofing project is started, it is quite possible that problems could exist that weren't visible during the estimate.
+Once a roofing project is started, it is quite possible that problems could exist that wasn’t visible during the estimate.
 Honest roofing companies will clearly explain and address these issues with the homeowner.
 A scammer who gave a low bid will claim to have found problems and drastically raise the cost of the job and threaten to stop working if payments are not made.
 These unforeseen problems may or may not actually exist.

-- Asking for insurance check.
-Some dishonest roofers will require that you sign over your insurance check or contract that they negotiate with the insurance company on your behalf and that a check be sent straight to the roofer.
+Some dishonest roofers will require that you sign over your insurance check or contract that they negotiate with the insurance company on your behalf and that a check is sent straight to the roofer.
 There have been instances that once that check is received, the roofing company is not heard from again.

-- Up-front payments.
 Most reputable roofers will stand by their work and not expect payment until the job is satisfactorily completed.
-Be cautious with roofing companies that require all payment up front or large down-payments.
+Be cautious with roofing companies that require all payment upfront or large down-payments.
 They may not return to do the job.

 So how do you protect yourself?

 - Don’t give in to pressure.
 Take time to do the research and consider your options.
 A quality roofer will wait for you to choose them.